SoftwareAG/cumulocity-examples/lora-codec-lansitec/readme.md

 The LPWAN agent populates the following fragments while invoking the codec microservice:

 * *args* - Meta information that is required by codec microservice to know the model and manufacturer of the device, along with the EUI of the device.
-* *sourceDeviceId* - The ID of the source device in the Cumulocity IoT inventory
+* *sourceDeviceId* - The ID of the source device in the Cumulocity IoT inventory.
-* *commandName* - The name of the command to be encoded
+* *commandName* - The name of the command to be encoded.
-* *commandData* - The text of the command to be encoded
+* *commandData* - The text of the command to be encoded.

 **Example:**